Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

 \paragraph{Miniature atomic frequency source.} The 10 MHz sine wave output of a commercial miniature atomic frequency source is provided to the microwave synthesizer as a stable reference.
 The miniature atomic clock we use is based on a transition in the ground state of $^{85}$Rb.
 Its relative frequency stability is specified by the manufacturer to be better than $1 \times 10^{-10}$ ($1 \times 10^{-11}$) at 1~s (100~s) averaging time; daily drift $< 1 \times 10^{-11}$.

-\paragraph{Mode scrambler and calibration unit.} The mode-scrambler suppresses detrimental laser speckles on the CCD (modal noise) that would result from the coherent LFC illumination after propagating through a multi-mode fiber.
+\paragraph{Mode scrambler and calibration unit.} The mode-scrambler suppresses detrimental laser speckles on the CCD (modal noise) that would result from the coherent LFC illumination after propagating through the multi-mode fiber train of the SOPHIE spectrograph.
 It consists of a rotating diffuser disc and has a throughput of $\approx5\,\%$ effectively washing out any laser speckle pattern.
-Averaged over one CCD exposure time, it populates all fiber modes and provides a speckle-free image of the entrance aperture on the CCD.
+Averaged over one CCD exposure time, it populates all fiber modes and therefore ensures a speckle-free image of the spectrographs's entrance aperture on the CCD.
 After the mode scrambler the light is guided by a multi-mode fiber to the calibration unit.
-The calibration unit selects one of the installed calibration light sources or, via a temporarily added additional input port, the light from the LFC and then sends it to the spectrograph's front-end, where it is injected into A and B fibers feeding the spectrograph.
+The calibration unit selects one of the installed calibration light sources or, via a temporarily added additional input port, the light from the LFC.
+The selected light is then sent to the spectrograph's front-end, mounted at the Cassegrain focus of the OHP 1.93\,m telescope, where it is simultaneously injected into A and B fibers feeding the spectrograph \citep{perruchot2008}.

 \paragraph{LFC line fitting and computation of drift.} The LFC lines are fitted to find their exact center positions.
-Since, due to the limited resolution of the spectrograph, the LFC lines are not fully separated and overlap, this is done by always fitting three lines together, a central line of interest and two flanking ones to model the flux contributed by their wings.
-In addition, diffuse background flux is modeled by a polynomial of first order.
-All lines are assumed to have Gaussian shape and a fixed FWHM of 2.47~pixels, the average obtained from the thorium lines.
-Also fitting for the width of the lines would lead to degeneracies and unstable fits.
+Due to the limited resolution of the spectrograph, the comb lines are not fully separated but partially overlap, particularly in the UV domain.
+Therefore, always three LFC lines are fitted together, a central line of interest and two flanking ones to model the flux contributed by their wings.
+In addition, the diffuse background flux is locally modeled by a polynomial of first order.
+A detailed characterization of the SOPHIE instrumental line-spread function is not available.
+Therefore, we have to resort to model all lines with a simple Gaussian shape.
+In addition, due to the limited sampling (about 2.5\,pixel per FWHM) on the detector, a simultaneous and unconstrained fit of all nine model parameters (positions and amplitudes of the thee lines in question, one common line width, and amplitude and slope for the diffuse background) leads to degeneracies and unphysical fit results.
+The width of all LFC lines in the fit is therefore fixed to a FWHM of 2.47~pixels.
+This value was inferred from the thorium lines and, although not capturing the variation of the instrumental line-spread function along individual spectral orders or with wavelength in general, found to better describe the line shapes than a width that is fixed in velocity units.

 For each exposure, the fitted line centroids are compared to the corresponding positions in the first exposure of the sequence, the differences converted to a radial velocity shifts following the Doppler formula, and then combined to provide one average drift measurement per exposure.